hopla-training/simplest-lab/Readme.md

 As shown in this example resilience using docker-compose in a non-swarmed environment is different and worse.
 We must specify what to do in case of failure.

-- Using docker stacks
-On one of the hosts we will kill one task/container
+- Using docker stacks: On one of the hosts we will kill one task/container

 ~~~